semantic-release/semantic-release/CONTRIBUTING.md

 ## Submitting a Pull Request

-Good pull requests whether patches, improvements or new features are a fantastic help.
+Good pull requests, whether patches, improvements, or new features, are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

-**Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
+**Please ask first** before embarking on any significant pull requests (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

 If you never created a pull request before, welcome 🎉 😄.
 [Here is a great tutorial](https://opensource.guide/how-to-contribute/#opening-a-pull-request) on how to send one :)